isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 2C2: Interdisciplinary Collaboration with Nursing: The WH Way</summary>
+<summary>Track 2C2: Interdisciplinary Collaboration with Nursing - The WH Way</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Interdisciplinary collaboration is a cornerstone in the successful planning
 and operationalisation of a new general hospital in Singapore.
 As healthcare